 Geumjeong Mountain Temples

-The Geumjeong Mountain is dotted with prominent historical sites, including some fascinating ancient temples.
+Geumjeongsan Mountain is dotted with prominent historical sites, including some fascinating ancient temples.
 Visitors can either hike or take a cable car up to the mountain trails.
-Once there, they'll see the gates, walls, and watchtowers of Geumjeong Fortress, and on the eastern end of the mountain is Beomeosa, the largest Buddhist temple in Busan.
+Once there, they’ll see the gates, walls, and watchtowers of Geumjeong Fortress.
+Beomeosa, one of Busan’s most significant Buddhist temples, is on the eastern end of the mountain.

 United Nations Memorial Cemetery

-This park honours UN soldiers from 21 countries who were killed in the Korean War.
-There are monuments throughout the park dedicated to many of the nations and their citizens who fought in the conflict.
+This park honours UN soldiers from 21 countries who fought in the Korean War.
+The cemetery currently maintains 2,300 graves from 11 nations, with monuments throughout the park dedicated to many of the countries and their citizens who fought in the conflict.

 Busan Citizen Park

-At around 500,000 square meters, Busan Citizen Park is the largest in Busan.
-Formerly an American military base, Busan's government converted the land into a spacious park with 29 attractions scattered around its many walking paths in 2006.
+At around 133 acres (540,000 sq m), Busan Citizen Park is the largest in the city.
+Formerly Camp Hialeah, an American military base, the land was returned to Busan’s government in 2006 and redeveloped into a spacious park with 29 attractions scattered around its many walking paths.
+The park officially opened in 2014.

 What’s on in Busan

-Though Busan is best known for its beaches, the city is also a vibrant cultural hub that hosts an abundance of cultural festivals, creative events and shows throughout the year.
+Busan’s beaches draw the crowds, but the city pulses with cultural energy year-round through festivals, creative events and shows.
 Below is just a small sample of the best events in Busan.

 First Sunrise Viewing (January)